Lauchmelder23/Lauchmelder23/README.md

 **This account is archived**

-I have migrated all my projects to my personal GitLab instance, which is strictly private.
-If I choose to publish code, I will not do it here.
+I have migrated all my projects to my personal Forgejo instance at https://repos.einweckglas.com.
+If I decide to publish code it will be there.

 Start self-hosting your services.